Student Loan Forgiveness: Programs for Relief and Forgiveness

 The SAVE Plan

-The SAVE Plan — which is replacing the old REPAYE plan — will offer greater benefits than any of the other IDR plans.
-It will halve monthly payments for many borrowers with undergraduate loans, help some reach loan forgiveness more quickly, and cancel remaining debt for those who owe less than $12,000 and have made payments for at least 10 years.
+When and if it is operating again, the SAVE Plan offers greater benefits than any other IDR plans.
+It could cut in half monthly payments for many borrowers with undergraduate loans, help some reach loan forgiveness more quickly, and cancel remaining debt for those who owe less than $12,000 and have made payments for at least 10 years.

 Features to keep in mind: